- Be realistic about what your MBA does for you

 The “Who am I?” analysis will of course only get you so far.
 I liken it to reducing your range of options from 360° to a frontal arc of say 45°.

-Thereafter you will need to start focussing on the art of the possible.
+Thereafter you will need to start focusing on the art of the possible.
 There are no perfect markets and the labour market is if anything more imperfect than most.
-As a consequence, I would advise against becoming overly focussed on one objective.
-Near equivalents abound so just make sure that you are going 90% in the right direction rather than holding out for the perfect role in the perfect organization… Something which frankly doesn't exist.
+As a consequence, I would advise against becoming overly focused on one objective.
+Near equivalents abound so just make sure that you are going 90% in the right direction rather than holding out for the perfect role in the perfect organisation… Something which frankly doesn’t exist.

 To translate this very general advice into practical activity you need to:

 - Talk to your career advisors and friends and THINK

 - Talk to alumni and THINK

 - Read at least two career advice books and THINK

 - Pick the brains of headhunters…. the labour market intermediaries and once again THINK